 Chocolate Macarons with Vanilla Filling and Peppermint Candy

-Since then, I’ve been making macarons at home when I’m away from Paris.
+Since then, I’ve been making macarons at home in California when I’m far away from Paris.
 Whether they’re lemon macarons, classic vanilla flavored ones, or Christmas macarons like these peppermint chocolate macarons, I can’t get enough of them.

 The filling for these peppermint chocolate macarons is a simple one: just vanilla buttercream!

 I figure after the effort of making the actual chocolate macaron shells, we need to keep the filling easy peasy.

 A little unsalted butter, vanilla extract, and powdered sugar get beaten together into a smooth and sweet frosting.
 A generous dollop of that frosting is then placed onto a cooled macaron shell before another shell is pressed on top to create a sandwich.

 The frosting will naturally seep out the sides of the macaron sandwich since you’ve added a generous amount.
 This makes for the perfect sort of “glue” for our peppermint candy to stick to.

 Regular candy canes are placed in a ziplock bag then crushed with a rolling pin.
 If you have any lingering frustrations from the mall parking lot during Christmas shopping, this is a great way to get it out! 😉

 The crushed peppermint candy is then poured onto a plate before the macaron is rolled into the candy, rolled on its side so that the candy adheres to the buttercream.

 Et voila!
 Peppermint chocolate macarons!

 These chocolate macarons are some of my favorites.